Higher (Rihanna song): Legacy

 "Higher" inspired the song "Liability" from New Zealand singer-songwriter Lorde's second album Melodrama (2017), when Lorde was reportedly "moved to tears" listening to "Higher" and this helped her to write "Liability".

 In 2020, the track was later sampled in "Flux Capacitor" by Jay Electronica from his debut album A Written Testimony, featuring vocals from Jay-Z.

-Cover versions

-Maren Morris shared her performance of the song online.
+American singer-songwriter Maren Morris shared an acoustic cover of the song online in 2016.